 Purple Sage Farm

-Purple Sage Farm is a 35-acre organic farm that produces culinary herbs, specialty greens, fruits, and vegetables.
+Purple Sage Farm is a 35-acre multi-generational organic farm run by the Sommer family that produces culinary herbs, specialty greens, fruits, and vegetables.
 The goals of establishing habitat at this site was to provide pollination and pest management.
 Particular site considerations include establishing the habitat in a central location on the farm with adequate access to sunlight and the existing irrigation system.
 Review the case study here.

 Be the first to comment